reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 }
 ```

-React Router will pass in a `match` object as a prop that contains the URL information we're looking for.
-When we set up the route to render this component, we're going to tell it to parse the second part of the URL as a variable named `postId`, and we can read that value from `match.params`.
+When we set up the route to render this component, we're going to tell it to parse the second part of the URL as a variable named `postId`, and we can read that value from the `useParams` hook.

 Once we have that `postId` value, we can use it inside a selector function to find the right post object from the Redux store.
 We know that `state.posts` should be an array of all post objects, so we can use the `Array.find()` function to loop through the array and return the post entry with the ID we're looking for.

-It's important to note that **the component will re-render any time the value returned from `useSelector` changes to a new reference**.
+It's important to note that **the component will re-render any time the value returned from `useAppSelector` changes to a new reference**.
 Components should always try to select the smallest possible amount of data they need from the store, which will help ensure that it only renders when it actually needs to.

 It's possible that we might not have a matching post entry in the store - maybe the user tried to type in the URL directly, or we don't have the right data loaded.
 If that happens, the `find()` function will return `undefined` instead of an actual post object.
 Our component needs to check for that and handle it by showing a "Post not found!" message in the page.

-Assuming we do have the right post object in the store, `useSelector` will return that, and we can use it to render the title and content of the post in the page.
+Assuming we do have the right post object in the store, `useAppSelector` will return that, and we can use it to render the title and content of the post in the page.

 You might notice that this looks fairly similar to the logic we have in the body of our `<PostsList>` component, where we loop over the whole `posts` array to show post excerpts on the main feed.
 We _could_ try to extract a `Post` component that could be used in both places, but there are already some differences in how we're showing a post excerpt and the whole post.
 It's usually better to keep writing things separately for a while even if there's some duplication, and then we can decide later if the different sections of code are similar enough that we can really extract a reusable component.